 Considering women's reproductive role as a social role, WWF's projects focus on human rights issues.
 Apart from child survival and safe motherhood we fight the complicated issues of heinous practices of female infanticide, child labour and child prostitution.
 Above all a firm emphasis on the welfare and development of female children, the most neglected resource in most developing countries.
 The Forum's health care effort is a visible demonstration that the enhancement of quality of life ultimately results in the reduction of fertility rates.

 Challenges of the millennium like persistent poverty, environmental degradation and high population growth continue to threaten human survival world over, more significantly in India and other developing countries.
 It becomes imminent that besides governmental efforts, voluntary initiatives have to step-in to defuse the crisis.
 The multi pronged initiatives of the Working Women's Forum (India) are future-oriented.
-In fact in its consolidation phase WWF proposes to establish a training orientation module to benefit the most backward districts of Bihar and Orissa in India along with countries like Laos, Sri Lanka and Nepal.
+In fact in its consolidation phase WWF proposes to establish a training orientation module to benefit the most backward districts of India - Jharkhand (Independent Commission for People's Rights and Development (ICPRD) working in indigenous districts of Santhal Pargana for over 20 years), Bihar, Orissa, Uttar Pradesh, Rajasthan and Madhya Pradesh in the African and South Asian countries.
 Currently a large number of training teams from these countries visit WWF on orientation for a short term.
 Therefore, the future would be devoted to more effective sharing of experiences both within and outside the country reaching the growing network of civil society initiatives.
 In fact, the training teams from governments of Nepal and Madhya Pradesh have already visited WWF for short term orientation of their functionaries.
 Surprisingly groups from political parties are also visiting WWF to learn from about the social mobilisation process.
-Thus, a concept of transferring this 'Pro-Poor Strategy' will be a continuous process in WWF locally, regionally, nationally and globally.
+Thus, a concept of transferring this 'Pro-Poor Strategy' and ‘Pro-Gender Strategy' will be a continuous process in WWF locally, regionally, nationally and globally.

-The current process of liberalisation and economic restructuring demonstrates neither perceptible gain nor tangible benefit to the people of India where, 41% of its population live below the poverty line.
+The current process of liberalisation and economic restructuring demonstrates tangible benefit to the people of India where, 32% poverty line need to be effective.
 The economic restructuring needs to be brought into an environment of building up growth with equity.
 The reform policies need alternative alliances which can be sought into the growing network of private and non-governmental institutions both at the national and international level as against the current option of centralised government partnerships.
-WWF has built up one such coalition in partnership with the poor, expanding their leadership roles in helping them to build up their capacity for self- development and towards generating income, asset creation and establishing right consciousness.
-Unless such new coalitions are formulated between the actors of various sectors nationally and globally, it will not be possible to achieve a sustainable livelihood for the poor around the globe within a set time frame.
-WWF believes in moving on a transitional path between market responses and social demands towards a sound Pro-Poor Strategy with an imperative gender focus.
+WWF has built up one such coalition in partnership with the poor, expanding their leadership roles in helping them to build up their capacity for self- development and towards generating income, entrepreneurship, asset creation and establishing right type of awareness.
+Unless such new coalitions are formulated between the actors of various sectors nationally and globally, it will not be possible to achieve a sustainable livelihood for poor women around the globe within a set time frame.
+WWF believes in moving on a transitional path between market responses and social demands towards a sound Pro-Poor Strategy and Pro-Gender Strategy with an imperative gender focus.